All Collections

 • How to configure permissions for roles in your application

 The back office is used for managing the data in your application.
-Within the back office, it’s possible to create tables for models made in the data model section.
-These tables are aimed to create, update and delete data in your application, and also view data from your models in a rather convenient way.
+Applying the back office, you can easily view, create, update, or delete records from your data models in a rather convenient way.
+It is intended for use by internal application users only.

-Here you can see the example of a new back office view.
+Below you can see the example of the back office view.
 This one displays the client base and enables an application’s administrator to organize the overview, view, and manage the personal information of each client.
 More about creating such tables in the next chapter.

 Setting the back office template

-As already mentioned, now it’s possible to create and manage your application’s data simply through the page builder with help of the back office template.
+As already mentioned, you can create a new back office from the page builder.
 When creating a new page, pick up the Back office template.

-Then you would have to come up with a name, type of page, set partials, and model with your database that will be shown within this page.
+Come up with a name, type of page (authenticated or public), set partials, and model with your database that will be shown on this page.

-As the page is generated, you’ll see it in a page builder overview.
-Mind the warning on top of it saying that you need to configure the permissions of the “create”, “update” and “delete” actions in order to use this template.
+When the page is generated, you’ll see it in the page builder overview.
+Mind the warning on top of it saying that you need to configure the permissions of the create, update, and delete actions in order to use this template.
 It means you can select roles in your application that will be granted permission to perform certain actions.

 Don’t forget that there are also model permissions and they have to be set as well.
 Check this article to learn more about it.